leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 20. Not just in finance but in actually wanting to educate too.
 How many profs would tell you to get their book for free online instead of paying for it?
 21. Full disclosure, I used to be a coverage IB analyst, and worked on IPOs.
 Also, investment banking has nothing to do with investing, in case you weren't already aware.
+22. It goes something like this: Investor will ask bank "Hey what comps are you thinking of", The bank will say "This set, this other group, and also this bunch", The investor will say "Oh hmm that's interesting you included that group too but otherwise looks right.
+What are other investors thinking?"
 30. Forwarded by [Eitan on twitter](https://twitter.com/cool_idea "Eitan").
 The original IETF document can be found [here](https://tools.ietf.org/html/rfc7282 "IETF")
 31. This also applies to feedback generally, as I summarise [here](https://www.leonlinsx.com/thanks-for-the-feedback/ "Feedback") about how to get better at taking feedback
 32. To be clear, I'm agreeing that you should speak up at work as much as possible; I just dislike the fact it's necessary